nhsconnect/digital-referrals/pages/getstarted/getstarted_get_connected.md

 Please specify alongside the request to the Platforms Support Desk the need to be allocated a ‘NHS e-RS-API Testing Pack’.

+## Registry Settings ##

+Please install “IAConfig2.msi” by downloading the IAConfig.zip archive from here:

+* [Downloads](http://nww.hscic.gov.uk/dir/downloads/index.html#ia_config) (Can only be accessed via N3)

+Once installed you should be able to apply the DEV Registry settings to access the e-RS/DEV1 environment.

 ## Identity Agent ##

 Please install the Identity Agent and Middleware from here: